textileio/papers/draft.md

 Events.
 Currently, the only Reducer is the Store itself.

 Datastore
 : A Datastore is the underlying persistence layer for Model Entities and a Dispatcher's raw Event information.
 In both cases, they are updatated via a Transaction to have transactional guarantees.

 ### Store Listener {#sec:StoreListener}

-This is part of the public-api.
-Main responsibility: Notify external actors that the Store changed its state, with details about the change: in which model, what action (Create, Save, Delete), and wich EntityID.
+After an Event (or set of Events) has been dispatched by the Dispatcher, it is nessesary to notify various "external" actors that the Store has changed its state.
+Details of the change might include in which model the change occured, what Action(s) (`Create`, `Save`, `Delete`, etc) were handled, and wich specify Entities (`EntityID`s) were modified.

-Listeners are useful for clients that want to be notified about changes in the Store.
-Recall that Store state can change by external events, such as receiving external changes from other peers sharing the Store.
+These external actors are called *Listeners*, and are useful for clients that want to be notified about changes in the Store.
+Recall that Store state can change due to internal *or* external Events, such as receiving external changes from other Peers with Logs referenced by the Store.

+Store Listener : A Listener is a "client" or external actor that would like to subscribe to Store updates based on a set of update Criteria.

-The client can configure which kind of events wants to be notified.
-Can add any number of criterias; if more than one criteria is used they will be interpreted as OR conditions.
-A criteria contains the following information:
+Clients can configure the *kind* of Events for which they would like to be notified, and can specify any number of options or *Criteria*, each of which are interpreted as "OR" conditions.
+A Criteria contains the following information:

-Which model to listen changes
+* Which Model to listen to for changes
-What action is done (Create, Save, Delete)
-Which EntitiID
+* What Action was performed (`Create`, `Save`, `Delete`, etc)
+* Which `EntitiID` was affected

-Any of the above three attributes can be set empty.
-For example, we can listen to all changes of all entities in a model if only the first attribute is set and the other two are left empty/default.
+Any of the above three attributes can also be left empty.
+For example, to Listen to for all changes of all Entities in a Model a Listener might specify only the Model Criteria parameter, leaving the other two options empty/default.

-Event Bus
+### Thread Adapter {#sec:ThreadAdapter}

+At the same time that local Listeners are being notified of Store Events, Every time a new local IPLD Node is generated in the Store via a write Transaction, this Node is sent to a *Thread Adapter* via an *Event Bus*.
+From here the Thread Adapter will notify the local Thread Service that a new Record should be added to the local Peer's Log.

-: The Event Bus is used to deliver IPLD Node encoded changes done in locally commited Transactions.
+Event Bus : The Event Bus is used to deliver IPLD Node encoded changes done in locally commited Transactions.
 Currently, only a single Thread Adapter is listening to this Bus.

-### Thread Adapter {#sec:ThreadAdapter}

-This is an internal component not available in the public API.
-Main responsibility: Responsible to be the two-way communication between Store and Threads.
+Thread Adapter : The singleton Thread Adaptor is responsible for all two-way communication between the Event Store and Threads.

-Every time a new local ipldformat.Node is generated in the Store due to a write transaction commit, the StoreThreadAdapter will notify Threadservice that a new Record should be added to the local peer log.

-Similarly, when Threadservice detects new Records in other peer logs, it will dispatch them to SingleThreadAdapter.
-Then, it will transform it into a Store Events that will be dispatched to Dispatcher and ultimately will be reduced to impact Store state.

-As said initially, currently, the Store is only mapped to a single Thread.
-But is possible to decide a different map, where a Store might be backed by more than one thread or any other schema.
-This is the component that should be taking this decisions.
+Similarly, when the Thread Service detects new Records in *other* Peer Logs, it will dispatch them to the Thread Adapter.
+The Thread Adapter will then transform the externally derived IPLS Node into a Store Event that is then dispatched to the Dispatcher, and ultimately will be Reduced to cause a mutation to the local Store state.
+In the initial implementation of Threads, each Thread is mapped to a single Store, however, this is only a practical constraint, and it is possible to support alternatively mappings, in which a Store might be backed by more than one Thread.
+As such, the Thread Adapter exists to handle these future considerations.

 ### Thread Service {#sec:ThreadService}

-This component is part of the public-api so that it can be accessed.
-Main responsibility: Is the Store interface with Threads layer.
+Finally, we come to the Thread Service, which is the primary networking interface for the Event Store.
+The Thread Service is actually part of the public developer api, so it can be accessed by external components.
+Its main responsibility is to provide an interface between the Event Store and Threads.

-Threadservice is the bidirectional communication interface to the underlying Thread backing the Store.
-It only interacts with StoreThreadAdapter
+Thread Service :The Thread Service is the bidirectional communication interface to the underlying Thread backing the Store.
+It only interacts with Sthe Thread Adapter.

 The Store Interface {#sec:interfaces}
 =================